 - Avoid selfies.
 This may be a given but if you’re tempted to upload an image of yourself in an informal angle, it may be an irrelevant photo.
 If you want to add an image of yourself, pose in front of the camera, with your interior or exterior storefront in the background, to make it relevant and inviting.

-The Best Photos for Google My Business
+The Best Google My Business Photos

-You’re probably thinking what kind of photos would best fit your Google My Business listing.
+You’re probably thinking about what kind of photos would best fit your Google My Business listing.
 Depending on your category, you can upload a variety of images that can help your customers get to know you better.
 Here are some of what we recommend.

 This is a good way for your customers to get a feel of what your store is like inside.
-Decoration and interior design matter with these kinds of shots – make sure your images are well-lit and truly exude your unique ambiance.
+Decoration and interior design matter with these kinds of shots – make sure your images are well-lit and truly exude your unique ambience.
 If you’re a restaurant, bakery, salon or supplies store, you can add these photos.

 Do you sell something?
 Perhaps you’re a local pet store and you sell Timothy hay for rabbits or fashionable collars for dogs?
 Take product shots – no, do not get typical product shots from the internet – with your store in the background and post it on Google My Business.
 You can post your bestsellers or new products that let your customers know what you offer.